adithyagenie/forceplusplus/README.md

 - **WEBHOOK_URL**: The URL for the webhook (required if using webhook mode).
 - **WEBHOOK_SECRET**: The secret for the webhook (required if using webhook mode).
 - **PORT**: The port number to run the webhook server on (required if using webhook mode).
-- **CHAT_ID**: The chat ID of the group or person where the bot will send notifications.
+- **CHAT_ID**: The chat IDs of the group or person where the bot will send notifications, seperated by commas.

 ## Usage